 BoomerangLIFE — a UX Case Study

-It is BoomerangLIFE’s goal to enhance the seniors’ lives through mental stimulation and social interaction while educating those who care for them how important it is to properly address the individual inside and to not assume that memory challenged seniors are unresponsive.
+It is BoomerangLIFE’s goal to enhance the seniors’ lives through mental stimulation and social interaction while educating those who care for them about how important it is to properly address the individual inside and to not assume that memory-challenged seniors are unresponsive.